watawanca/AutomateInterviewSkyWardrobe/README.md

 # Layer Scale (0-4)
 0: Thermal underlayers/underwear (includes socks; often empty)

 1: Main garments (t-shirts, tops, pants, etc.)

 2: Mid layer (waistcoats, vests, light jumpers)

 3: Outer layer (shoes, footwear, jackets, coats)

 4: Accessories (hats, masks, etc.)

 # Design Brief
-Problem 2: SkyWardrobe (Real-Time Weather Advisor) This challenge requires you to build a lifestyle utility service that bridges the gap between live environmental data and daily user needs.
+## Problem 2: SkyWardrobe (Real-Time Weather Advisor)

+This challenge requires you to build a lifestyle utility service that bridges the gap between live environmental data and daily user needs.
 You will create an application that fetches real-time weather metrics and processes them through a custom logic engine to provide context-aware clothing recommendations for the user.

-Core Requirements:
+## Core Requirements:
 Data Integration: Fetch live weather data (temperature, humidity, precipitation) from a public API like OpenWeatherMap.

 Recommendation Engine: Map weather states to a local dataset (JSON or Database) of clothing items to generate a logical "Outfit of the Day."

 Resiliency: Implement a fallback strategy for when the third-party API is unreachable or rate-limited.
 Key things to note:

 How you define the thresholds for specific weather categories (e.g., "cold" vs. "chilly").
+(I didn't see this) Handling high-traffic scenarios, such as 10,000 users requesting advice at the same time.

 # NOTES FOR FUTURE ME:
 1. ~~Warmth stacks with layers.~~ DONE